 44:15 Quantitative analysis

-For the analysis case interviews (product interpretation and applied data), study our articles on how to crack product improvement questions and metric questions.
-We created these guides for product managers but you should find a lot of the content pretty helpful.
+For the analysis case interviews (product interpretation and applied data), study our articles on how to crack product improvement questions and metric questions, as well as how to crack data science case studies.
+We created the product improvement and metric guides for product managers but you should find a lot of the content pretty helpful.
 We also recommend reading up on Facebook's products, as it will help to be familiar with how they work.

 For quantitative analysis questions, we'd recommend brushing up on statistics fundamentals.
 Brilliant.org offers online courses designed around statistical probability and other useful topics, some of which are free.
 Search for specific questions and answers around statistics, machine learning, data analysis, and others on StackExchange.